-This walk is easy for all ages and is a great family activity.
+The walk on Marginal Way is easy for all ages and is a great family activity.
 You’ll find beach lovers, surfers, and avid walks along your journey off the coast of Maine.

 Kennebunkport is described by many as a charismatic beach village with delightful shopping, delicious restaurants, and welcoming locals.
 However, if you are looking for an even quieter and idyllic town, head 2 miles east to Cape Porpoise.

 With antique shops, secluded beaches, and unusual treats — like lobster ice cream — explore the dramatic, yet peaceful village of Cape Porpoise.
 I highly recommend renting bikes and touring Kennebunkport and Cape Porpoise for an afternoon of fun in the bike seat.

 Soar the skies and play classic arcade games at New England’s only beachfront amusement park!
 Whether you’re an adventure enthusiast seeking adrenaline on big rides or looking for gorgeous views atop the Ferris wheel, Palace Playland Amusement Park is made for you.